ThomasAWood/KeyboardDrumKit/README.md

-# Simple Keyboard Drum Kit
+# Keyboard Drum Kit
-A simple Javascript drum kit application that you can play with your keyboard.
-It plays a drum sample and animates the images of each part of the drum kit.
+A fun little Javascript drum kit that you can play with your keyboard.

+Have a go here -> [Link](https://thomasawood.github.io/KeyboardDrumKit/)

 # Keys and Corresponding Drums
 A = Bass Drum